w3c/coga/pull-request-template.md

 - Notes (if needed): ----
 ##Source
 - where is it from such as google docs url : ----
-- when was it aproved such as meating muinits : ----
+- when was it aproved such as meating minutes : ----
 ## Did this break anything?
 - [ ] No
 - [ ] Yes
 ## Type of change
 - [ ]  New section
 - [ ]  Bug fix (non-breaking change which fixes an issue)
 - [ ]  Stucture change
 - [ ]  Super small fix (Corrected a typo, removed a comment, etc.)